cabreraam/dibs_opencl/README.md

 	--board bdw_fpga_v1.0 -v --report -g
 ```

+Since we are using the Intel vLab development cloud, we must enqueue kernel
+builds to the build server using the command `qsub-aoc` in place of the `aoc`
+command above.

 ## Running the Applications
 Each application has their own specific running commands.
 Each application also
 has scripts to run the different versions, e.g., `run_script_mwi.sh`.
 The